markpandan/odin-book/README.md

 This is a social media app that features the following key aspects:

 - **Account management** - Allows to sign up, and log in which utilizes [JWT (JSON Web Token)](https://www.jwt.io/introduction) as authentication.
 It can also allow you personalize your profile!
+- **Realtime Messaging** - Users can be able to chat with their fellow friends with seamless experience, and instantly.
+All thanks to [Socket.io](https://socket.io/)!
 - **Interact with users** - You can request a follow for them, and interact by sending a like or comment on their posts!
 - **Seamless design** - The website was designed with Tailwind CSS, and it can also personlize the user's interest if they prefer dark or light mode.